maazadeeb/blog/src/pages/articles/2018-12-16---stuff-i-learnt-from-a-2k-stackoverflow-reputation/index.md

 ## Gamification works ⚽️

 Almost everything you do on SO, be it asking questions, answering questions, editing badly formatted code, flagging spam, reviewing things etc. ends up giving you something that'll show on your profile.
 Reputation points and badges gamify this process and give you some dopamine to crunch on.
 Imagine a dopamine rich process which has gains for the producer, consumer and the mediator!
 Such awesome.
 Much wow. 💍

+Overall, I believe answering on SO has given me some kind of confidence about my own problem solving abilities.
+I like seeing how people are willing to help somebody for nothing but the satisfaction that they did, and I strive to do so too.

+I think I'll write a post about tips on finding and writing answers on SO and how you could help the community as well.
+Stay tuned!